techidaily/site-games-able/source/_posts/chatgpt-chronicles-a-beginners-guide-to-interactive-narrative-roleplaying.md

 ## Tell ChatGPT Its Function and the Presentation Rules

- While this guide is geared towards more experienced ChatGPT users, new users might find this useful when they learn[how to use ChatGPT](https://www.makeuseof.com/how-does-chatgpt-work/) .
+ While this guide is geared towards more experienced ChatGPT users, new users might find this useful when they learn [how to use ChatGPT](https://www.makeuseof.com/how-does-chatgpt-work/) .
 After you get the hang of the AI, you can begin to create your prompt.

  Start your prompt by telling ChatGPT what you would like to do, in this case, a text adventure game: